msorvig/qt-quick-web-runtime/README.md

 Building
 ------------------------
-Build and deploy as standard Qt for NaCl project: (use 'make install' to copy over example files.)
+Build and deploy as a Qt for NaCl project: (use 'make install' to copy over example files.)

     /path/to/qtbase/bin/qmake && make install && /path/to/qtbase/bin/nacldeployqt qtquickruntime.bc